- Not a substitute for professional veterinary help.

 When it comes to BBQ for dogs, there’s a lot they can eat.
 But why not make them a special dog-friendly dish?

-You don’t have to get fancy; it’s all about simple ingredients with these summer recipes:
+You don’t have to get fancy (but you can if you want!); it’s all about simple ingredients with these summer recipes:

 - Ice Cream—yep, you and your dog can delightfully lick up every bite of these yummy (and dog-safe) chilled treats.

 If you’re not one to follow recipes when you grill, don’t worry.
 You don’t have to get fancy with barbecue foods for dogs.
 A simple bit of grilled meat or vegetable will be a welcome treat!